 Year three will offer a series of modules, such as working with specific client bases and problems.
 It will provide theoretical support and assistance in accurate decision making and treatment planning.
 The approach is concentrated on utilising the clients’ own resources and capabilities to solve issues and promote self-awareness, self-worth and self-confidence.

 Module 17 will run through the year and feature a reflexive dissertation based on clinical practice, enabling students to showcase their integration of theories into clinical practice.
-Students who successfully complete year 3 will be awarded a BA (Hons) degree in Contemporary Relational Counselling.
+Students who successfully complete year 3 (including a minimum of 100 hours of supervised clinical practice) will be awarded a BA (Hons) degree in Contemporary Relational Counselling.

 – Module 13 Working with Complex Presentations